-Illuminates when four-wheel drive low is put in low range.
+Illuminates when four-wheel drive low is is engaged.
 If the light continues to flash have the system serviced.

 Four wheel drive high (if equipped)

 Illuminates when four-wheel drive low is put in high range.
 If the light continues to flash have the system serviced.